BSc Applied Physics: Career Path

 Scope

-The scope of a Bachelor of Science in Applied Physics program is broad and varied, as graduates with this degree can pursue a wide range of career options in various fields.
+The scope of a Bachelor of Science in Applied Physics program is broad and varied, as graduates with this degree can pursue various career options in multiple fields.
 Some of the potential career paths and industries that graduates may pursue include:

 • Engineering: Graduates with a BSc in Applied Physics may work as engineers in various fields such as aerospace, mechanical, electrical, and civil engineering.
-They may be involved in the design, development, and testing of new technologies and systems.
+They may design, develop, and test new technologies and systems.

-• Research and Development: Applied physics graduates can work in research and development, where they may conduct research on new technologies, design and develop new products, or improve existing ones.
+• Research and Development: Applied physics graduates can work in research and development, where they may research new technologies, design and develop new products or improve existing ones.

 • Technology: Graduates may find employment in technology-based industries such as electronics, semiconductors, telecommunications, and information technology.
 They may work in product development, design, testing, or quality assurance.